An average size dog should live for 27 years - unless you don't feed them healthy food! The longest reported dog life span was 29.5 years.

 All you need to do is learn a little about dog nutrition and how to read the often confusing and sometimes downright deceptive ingredient and nutrition labels on the dog food you choose for your pet, so you can avoid the unhealthy brands and choose the ones which are best for your dog's health and quality of life.
 Read on...

-HealthyPetNet owned by Trilogy International in Palm City, Florida, is an independent U.S. supplier of safe cat and dog foods NOT affected by the pet food recall.
-Their Life's Abundance holistic and high-nutrition pet foods made with only safe, quality ingredients (NO corn, soy, wheat, glutens, byproducts, or unhealthy preservatives) are formulated and inspected by a famous U.S. veterinarian (Dr Jane Bicks), and manufactured in the USA in a plant which is APHIS certified to sell to the European market, which has more stringent quality and safety regulations than the USA.
-All products are made in small batches and shipped fresh directly to the door of pet owners from the nearest distribution center in Florida or California, USA.
-All ingredients are sourced in the USA - NO ingredients come from China.
+Life's Abundance Inc. with headquarters in Jupiter, Florida, is a supplier of holistic dog and cat foods NOT affected by the pet food recall.
+Their Life's Abundance dry food and Instinctive Choice canned food are holistic and high-nutrition pet foods made with only safe, quality ingredients (NO wheat, NO corn, NO glutens, and NO byproducts - and NO artificial preservatives like BHA or BHT or ethoxyquin).
+All their dog and cat foods are formulated by a famous U.S. holistic veterinarian, Dr Jane Bicks DVM, manufactured in the USA in processing plants which are also APHIS certified to sell to the European market, where standards of quality and safety for pet foods are stricter than in the USA.
+All products are shipped fresh (within 45 to 60 days of date of manufacture) from the nearest distribution center in Florida or California directly to the door of pet owners in all states and territories of the USA.
+Pet products are also delivered to U.S. Military post offices worldwide.
+All ingredients are sourced in the USA, and NO ingredients come from China.

-Dr. Jane Bicks hosts a weekly telephone conference call and answers questions about cat and dog health, and about the cat and dog food products she formulates.
-No other pet food manufacturer does this.
-And all her products come with a money-back guarantee, so if your dog does not like her dog food or treats you can request a refund from Healthy Pet Net.
+And all their products come with a money-back guarantee, so if your dog does not like her dog food or treats you can request a refund from Life's Abundance.

 The Massive Menu Foods Pet Food Recall Started With Chinese Wheat Gluten Tainted with Melamine